thanks4opensource/rosegarden-fork/README.md

   measure/beat/grid line instead of the nearest earlier time (matches semantics that drum hits occur on the beat, not between beats).

+<a name="extant_key"></a>
-* Display of key in effect at first visible measure (left side of matrix grid).
+* "Extant key" display of key in effect at first visible measure (left side of matrix grid).
 Shown to left of Chord/Key ruler if active, or to left of Marker and Loop Rulers if not.
 Similar to printed sheet music (but not Rosegarden's notation editor) which has key signature at beginning of each staff and only small number of measures in each.
 Shows key when Chord/Key Ruler not active or when no key change in currently displayed range of measures (e.g. canonical case of single key for entire composition).

+* Mouse scrollwheel in main grid area, with None/Ctrl/Shift/Alt key modifiers, singly or in various combinations, allows all possible pan and zoom movements (vertical, horizontal, both),

+* Matrix editor marker (timeline) ruler and note grid correctly update when time signature is inserted or removed, even if done externally in main window or notation editor.

 * The vertical piano keyboard at the left of the Matrix Editor window more accurately aligns with the note grid.